CosiMichele/tf-js2-template/README.md

 ## Usage Instructions

-### Files and Folders
-The primary folder of interest is `/root/cacao-tf-os-ops`, which is a modified git clone of https://gitlab.com/cyverse/cacao-tf-os-ops, on branch `compbio2022-wheeler`.
-This will be merged into `main` branch shortly.

-In `cacao-tf-os-ops`, there are 3 folders of interest:
-* `create_share`: used to create the manila share
-* `vms4workshop-genomics`: used to create the CPU instances
-* `vms4workshop-md-screening`: used to create GPU instances

 The main configuration file will be `terraform.tfvars`.
 Unless you know what you're doing, only edit this file and rerun terraform plan/apply.

 ### Terraform